3 Somerset charities are celebrating after winning the coveted King’s Award for Voluntary Service (KAVS).

 Deputy Lieutenant Jane Sedgman, who oversees the nomination process in Somerset on behalf of the Lord-Lieutenant, said:

 The King’s Award for Voluntary Service is prestigious and an encouragement for those who give so generously of their time and expertise.
-It can open the doors to funding streams which might otherwise prove very hard to access, so there are practical benefits in addition to the emotional rewards.”
+It can open the doors to funding streams which might otherwise prove very hard to access, so there are practical benefits in addition to the emotional rewards.

-This year’s local recipients are:
+This year’s local recipients include:

 ARK provides a safe outdoor space for people to connect with themselves and others, using animals, nature, horticulture, rural arts and crafts, cooking and more.